The Gold Standard: CLI Design Principles for Production Systems

 · cli

-Production CLIs serve two masters: the developer at a terminal and the script running in CI.
-Most tools optimize for one and break the other.
+Your CLI serves two masters: the developer at a terminal and the automation pipeline in CI.
+Most tools pick one and silently destroy the other.

-The Gold Standard requires TTY detection—your tool must know whether stdout is connected to a terminal or a pipe, then behave accordingly.
+The fix is TTY detection.
+Your tool checks whether stdout is connected to a terminal or a pipe, then behaves accordingly.
+Simple concept.
+Transformative results.

 Interactive (TTY detected):